 The statistics certificate program provides statistical training for graduate students at ASU and working professionals in the Phoenix metropolitan area.
-The statistics certificate program draws upon a variety of faculty research and teaching interests from various academic units so programs of study can be tailored to reflect individual needs and goals.
+The program draws upon a variety of faculty research and teaching interests from various academic units so programs of study can be tailored to reflect individual needs and goals.

 Statistics (Graduate Certificate)